 Turf toe.
 A sprain of the main joint of the big toe.

 How Do Ankle Injections Work?

-An ankle injection is a non-invasive procedure that can be performed in a few minutes in a doctor’s office.
+An ankle injection is a procedure that can be performed in a few minutes at the Novus Spine & Pain Center.

 After identifying the area for the injection, a topical anesthetic is applied to the ankle.
 Then, an injection needle is inserted, and the medication (typically cortisone, and an anesthetic) is injected into the targeted region of the ankle.
 The corticosteroid targets the inflammation, and the anesthetic helps to provide pain relief.

 Following the injection, you will remain in the office for about 30 minutes to be observed for side effects of the injection.